Skip to content

 Summary

-An iGaming-focused closed-loop eWallet that scored 9/10 from us on iGaming Fit because the entire product is built around the casino and sportsbook cashier flow.
-1,300+ live operator integrations, the iFrame 2.0 in-cashier KYC and retry, UnionPay Principal Member status for China, eVoucher cash-funding rail, FCA and MFSA dual licensing — these are real differentiators in the iGaming wallet category.
-The frame to get right is that MiFinity is an alternative deposit method to put alongside your primary card acquirer, not a replacement for one.
-Operators who treat it as a primary PSP get the procurement wrong and end up dissatisfied; operators who treat it as a complementary rail capturing specific player segments (Asia, LATAM, cash-funding, eWallet-preferring) get the value the product is built to deliver.
+An iGaming-focused closed-loop eWallet that scores 9/10 on iGaming Fit because the entire product is built around the casino and sportsbook cashier flow.
+1,300+ live operator integrations, the iFrame 2.0 in-cashier KYC and retry, UnionPay Principal Member status for China, the eVoucher cash-funding rail, and FCA and MFSA dual licensing are real differentiators in the iGaming wallet category.
+The frame to get right is that MiFinity is an alternative deposit method to put alongside your primary card acquirer rather than a replacement for one.
+Operators who treat it as a primary PSP get the procurement wrong and end up dissatisfied, while operators who treat it as a complementary rail capturing specific player segments (Asia, LATAM, cash-funding, eWallet-preferring) get the value the product is built to deliver.

 Strongest Point

 iGaming-native cashier UX.
 The iFrame 2.0 in-flow KYC plus failed-card retry plus method switching inside the same container is a meaningful conversion-rate lift versus hosted-page redirects, and the 2025 Veriff Proof of Address integration extends that advantage to UKGC and EU-regulated operators who need address verification before allowing play.
-The UnionPay International Principal Member status is the second structural strength — direct UPOP acquiring and the MoneyExpress remittance corridor into mainland China are differentiators that generalist PSPs route through partner relationships at 30-100bps additional cost. eVoucher as a cash-funding rail expands the player base to underbanked demographics that direct card acquirers cannot reach.
-The wallet-to-cashier transfer being zero-chargeback for the operator is structurally cleaner than another card rail for risk-controlled books.
+The UnionPay International Principal Member status is the second structural strength, since direct UPOP acquiring and the MoneyExpress remittance corridor into mainland China are differentiators that generalist PSPs route through partner relationships at 30-100bps additional cost. eVoucher as a cash-funding rail expands the player base to underbanked demographics that direct card acquirers cannot reach, and the wallet-to-cashier transfer being zero-chargeback for the operator is structurally cleaner than another card rail for risk-controlled books.

 Key Limitation

 Not a primary acquirer.
-MiFinity sits alongside Nuvei, Ecommpay or Worldpay — it doesn't replace them.
-Operators who shop MiFinity against full PSPs and choose it as the primary cashier integration end up discovering they still need direct Visa/Mastercard acquiring for the dominant share of deposits that don't come through eWallets.
-United States is excluded entirely, which rules MiFinity out of the entire US-regulated sports betting market.
-Crypto support is minimal (Bitcoin and Bitcoin Cash deposit-only via Cryptopay; no stablecoins, no payouts).
-No public SDKs and no public GitHub presence is atypical for a 2026 PSP and creates engineering friction.
-Merchant-side pricing is unpublished.
+MiFinity sits alongside Nuvei, Ecommpay or Worldpay rather than replacing them, and operators who shop MiFinity against full PSPs and choose it as the primary cashier integration end up discovering they still need direct Visa/Mastercard acquiring for the dominant share of deposits that do not come through eWallets.
+The United States is excluded entirely, which rules MiFinity out of the entire US-regulated sports betting market.
+Crypto support covers BTC, BCH, ETH, LTC and XRP via Cryptopay on the wallet side only, with no stablecoins, no merchant settlement and no operator-side crypto payouts.
+No public SDKs and no public GitHub presence is atypical for a 2026 PSP and creates engineering friction, and merchant-side pricing is unpublished.
 Consumer Trustpilot sentiment, while better than Skrill and Neteller, includes consistent complaints about KYC verification delays that filter to operator CS teams.

 Recommendation

 Add MiFinity to the cashier if you serve iGaming players outside the US, particularly in Asia (UnionPay edge), LATAM, Africa or emerging European markets.
-Add it especially if you're already integrated with Slotegrator's Moneygrator, SoftSwiss FinteqHub, Orchestr, Akurateco, Corefy or Rebilly — the connector path collapses integration to hours.
+Add it especially if you are already integrated with Slotegrator's Moneygrator, SoftSwiss FinteqHub, Orchestr, Akurateco, Corefy or Rebilly, since the connector path collapses integration to hours.
 Add it if cashier conversion matters and iFrame 2.0's in-flow KYC and failed-card retry would unlock measurable lift versus your current hosted-page redirect.
 Avoid MiFinity if you operate primarily in the US, if you need a primary card acquirer rather than an alternative method, if crypto is core to your operation, or if your procurement process requires published merchant pricing before signing.
-For most international iGaming operators outside the US the answer is to support MiFinity AND Skrill/Neteller AND a primary card acquirer — the cashier methods overlap less than operators expect.
+For most international iGaming operators outside the US the answer is to support MiFinity and Skrill/Neteller and a primary card acquirer, since the cashier methods overlap less than operators expect.
 Updated May 2026.

 Pros

 • iGaming-native by design.
-1,300+ live operator integrations, iFrame 2.0 specifically built for the casino and sportsbook cashier flow, connector relationships with Slotegrator (Moneygrator), SoftSwiss (FinteqHub), Orchestr, Akurateco, Corefy and Rebilly.
-The entire product is tuned for player deposits and withdrawals in regulated iGaming — not subscription billing or marketplace flows.
-For an iGaming operator this means less time spent forcing a generalist PSP to fit casino-specific needs.
+1,300+ live operator integrations, iFrame 2.0 specifically built for the casino and sportsbook cashier flow, and connector relationships with Slotegrator (Moneygrator), SoftSwiss (FinteqHub), Orchestr, Akurateco, Corefy and Rebilly.
+The entire product is tuned for player deposits and withdrawals in regulated iGaming rather than subscription billing or marketplace flows, which means an iGaming operator spends less time forcing a generalist PSP to fit casino-specific needs.

 • iFrame 2.0 in-flow KYC and method retry.
 The cashier handles failed-card retry, method switching and KYC (including Veriff Proof of Address as of 2025) inside the same checkout container without forcing players to leave the merchant site.
 The 2025 Veriff POA integration extends in-flow KYC to address verification which UKGC and many EU regulators now require.
 Real conversion lift versus generic hosted-page redirects.

 • Zero merchant chargeback exposure on wallet-to-cashier transfers.
-By the time a player initiates a transfer from a funded wallet to the operator cashier, the funding leg is already complete — chargeback risk lives between the funding processor and MiFinity, not between MiFinity and the operator.
+By the time a player initiates a transfer from a funded wallet to the operator cashier, the funding leg is already complete, so chargeback risk lives between the funding processor and MiFinity rather than between MiFinity and the operator.
 For risk-controlled iGaming books this is structurally cleaner than another direct card rail.

 • eVoucher cash-funding rail.
 Players buy a voucher from reseller partners with cash (no card or bank account required) then redeem inside the operator's cashier or to fund the wallet for later use.
-Expands the player base to underbanked demographics that direct card acquirers cannot reach.
-For operators in cash-economy markets this is a legitimate alternative funding path that few competitors offer.
+This expands the player base to underbanked demographics that direct card acquirers cannot reach, and for operators in cash-economy markets it is a legitimate alternative funding path that few competitors offer.

 • Dual-licensed e-money institution.
-FCA Authorized Payment Institution in the UK (MiFinity UK Limited) plus MFSA-licensed in Malta plus PCI DSS Level 1 plus UnionPay Principal Member.
-Same regulatory tier as Skrill and Neteller.
-Dedicated merchant account manager.
-Better consumer Trustpilot rating (3.5/5) than its direct eWallet competitors (Skrill ~1.9, Neteller ~1.7) despite a sizable 1,560+ review sample.
+FCA Authorized Payment Institution in the UK (MiFinity UK Limited) plus MFSA-licensed in Malta plus PCI DSS Level 1 plus UnionPay Principal Member, the same regulatory tier as Skrill and Neteller.
+A dedicated merchant account manager, and a better consumer Trustpilot rating (3.5/5) than its direct eWallet competitors (Skrill ~1.9, Neteller ~1.7) despite a sizable 1,645+ review sample.

 Cons

 • Not a primary acquirer.
 MiFinity is not a Visa/Mastercard acquirer outside UnionPay.
-Operators who shop it against Nuvei, Ecommpay or Worldpay and pick it as the primary cashier discover they still need direct card acquiring for the share of deposits that don't come through eWallets.
-The right way to use MiFinity is alongside a primary PSP, not in place of one — but the procurement framing is the most common operator misconception.
+Operators who shop it against Nuvei, Ecommpay or Worldpay and pick it as the primary cashier discover they still need direct card acquiring for the share of deposits that do not come through eWallets.
+The right way to use MiFinity is alongside a primary PSP rather than in place of one, but the procurement framing is the most common operator misconception.

-• United States is excluded entirely.
-MiFinity eWallet is not available to US-residing consumers and operators cannot service US players through the wallet.
-This rules out the entire US-regulated sports betting market — DraftKings, FanDuel, BetMGM and the rest of the US state-licensed operators all need US-licensed payment partners.
+• The United States is excluded entirely.
+The MiFinity eWallet is not available to US-residing consumers and operators cannot service US players through the wallet.
+This rules out the entire US-regulated sports betting market, since DraftKings, FanDuel, BetMGM and the rest of the US state-licensed operators all need US-licensed payment partners.
 For operators where US volume is meaningful, MiFinity is the wrong answer.

 • No public SDKs, no public GitHub repos.
-The MiFinity GitHub organization has zero public repositories.
-Solidgate, Checkout.com and Ecommpay all publish SDK source on GitHub and npm.
-For engineering teams used to reading SDK source before integrating, this absence creates friction that doesn't exist with competitors.
-Documentation at mifinity.readme.io is usable but doesn't replace open-source code visibility.
+The MiFinity GitHub organization has zero public repositories, where Adyen, Checkout.com and Ecommpay all publish SDK source on GitHub and npm.
+For engineering teams used to reading SDK source before integrating, this absence creates friction that does not exist with competitors, and the documentation at mifinity.readme.io is usable but does not replace open-source code visibility.

 • Limited crypto support.
-Bitcoin and Bitcoin Cash deposits into the wallet via Cryptopay partner at 1.8% fee — that's the entire crypto story.
-No stablecoins, no Ethereum, no native crypto on/off-ramp, no crypto payouts.
-For crypto-first casinos or operators where USDT/USDC settlement matters, MiFinity does not cover the need.
-Pair with CoinsPaid, NOWPayments or BitPay.
+The wallet covers BTC, BCH, ETH, LTC and XRP via the Cryptopay partner at a 1.8% fee, both directions on the player side, but that is the entire crypto story.
+There are no stablecoins (USDT/USDC), no on-chain settlement for operators, and no merchant-side crypto payout API.
+For crypto-first casinos or operators where USDT/USDC settlement matters, MiFinity does not cover the need, so pair with CoinsPaid, NOWPayments or BitPay.

 • Consumer-side support is the most consistent complaint vector.
-Trustpilot at 3.5/5 is better than Skrill or Neteller but the negative review themes are uniform: KYC verification delays on withdrawals (2-3 day queues), email-only customer support that responds slowly, and account freezes during re-verification.
-The operator typically doesn't see these directly but complaints filter back through CS channels.
-Price in some baseline of player-side friction when forecasting CS load.
+Trustpilot at 3.5/5 is better than Skrill or Neteller, but the negative review themes are uniform: KYC verification delays on withdrawals (2-3 day queues), email-only customer support that responds slowly, and account freezes during re-verification.
+The operator typically does not see these directly but complaints filter back through CS channels, so price in some baseline of player-side friction when forecasting CS load.

 • Merchant pricing not published. iFrame, PayAnyBank and PayAnyCard rates are custom per operator.
-For finance teams that require benchmarked pricing before approving a vendor this is real procurement friction.
-The 1.8% deposit and €1 withdrawal figures circulating on third-party sites are player-side, not merchant-side.
+For finance teams that require benchmarked pricing before approving a vendor this is real procurement friction, and the 1.8% deposit and €1 withdrawal figures circulating on third-party sites are player-side rather than merchant-side.
 Get parallel quotes from Skrill and Neteller, push for per-method merchant transparency, and negotiate FX markup separately from method rates.

 Ready to evaluate MiFinity for your business?